bash-against-the-machine/backup-integrity-check/README.md

 # Backup Integrity Check

 Simple integrity check program that will enumerate files in a specified directory and create an output file with the file name and the corresponding SHA256 hash.
-To verify integrity of files, run the script again with the -v switch followed by the directory where the backup file are located and the file that contains the file names and hashes.
+While backing up files

 ## Basic Usage
 Example of generating hash values for user `foo` for all the files in the user's "Documents" directory: